Here, you will find out how to successfully answer the Delta Interview Questions.

 Why do you want to be a Delta Airlines Flight Attendant?

-• Say you have excellent communication skills which will allow you to work well with the customer and other crew members.
+- Say you have excellent communication skills, allowing you to work well with the customer and other crew members.

-• State you have strong multi-tasking skills which will allow you to handle a wide variety of situations while in continuous contact with the public.
+- State that you have strong multi-tasking skills, which allow you to handle various situations while in continuous contact with the public.

-• Mention you are a self-starter and a team player which will allow you to work well independently or in a team.
+- Mention that you are a self-starter and a team player, allowing you to work well independently or in a team.

 Why should we hire you as a flight attendant?

-• Here you need to show how your previous and current work experience will benefit Delta if they hire you.
+- If Delta hires you, you must show how your previous and current work experience will benefit them.
 For example, in my last job, I worked at a popular restaurant where I waited for customers.
-In my last job, I gained valuable work experience as I was able to demonstrate I was able to work well under pressure and multitask, all while providing excellent customer service.
+In this job, I gained valuable work experience as I demonstrated my ability to work well under pressure and multitask, all while providing excellent customer service.

-• State you are physically fit and will not have any issues standing for long periods.
+- State you are physically fit and will not have any issues standing for long periods.
 Say you can push or pull moveable carts weighing more than 250 pounds.
-Finally, say you will not have any issues helping customers with their baggage.
+Finally, say you will not have issues helping customers with their baggage.

 How would you define excellent customer service?